SaiSharathParsi1995/mastodon/doc/content/source/materials/ComputeLRIsolatorElasticity.md

 \end{equation}

-The axial stiffness of the isolator is also a function of the overlap bonded rubber area which further depends horizontal deformation in the bearing.
-A simplified expression formulated by [citet:kohandkelly1987] and [citet:warnwhittaker2007] is adapeted here
+The axial stiffness of the isolator is also a function of the overlap bonded rubber area which further depends shear deformation in the bearing.
+A simplified expression formulated by [citet:kohandkelly1987] and [citet:warnwhittaker2007] is adapted here
 \begin{equation}
 K_V = \frac{AE_c}{T_r}\left[1+\frac{3}{\pi^{2}}\left(\frac{u_h}{r}\right)^{2}\right],
 \end{equation}

 ## Usage

-The LR isolator material is meant to be used with two-noded beam or link type elements.
+The LR isolator material should be used with two-noded beam or link type elements in MASTODON.
 For each subdomain (which may contain multiple link elements), the material properties are defined by creating the material blocks, `ComputeIsolatorDeformation` and `ComputeLRIsolatorElasticity`, and the kernel block, `StressDivergenceIsolator`.
 A sample definition of the kernel and material